Sunday, November 16, 2025

 Secretary Ernesto V. Perez, director-general of ARTA, and Michael Edward Welch, Charge d’ Affaires of the British Embassy Manila, led the signing of a Memorandum of Understanding (MOU) on Tuesday, September 30, in Makati City.

-The MOU aims to to enhance regulatory quality, streamline processes, and support the broader ease of doing business and governance of the Philippines.
+The MOU aims to enhance regulatory quality, streamline processes, and support the broader ease of doing business and governance of the Philippines.

-Perez explained they chose semiconductor as the third sector because of its huge economic potential for the country.
+He explained they chose semiconductor as the third sector because of its huge economic potential for the country.
 Electronics is the country’s number one merchandize export.
 Aside from that, the Philippines has huge critical mineral deposits particularly copper and nickel, which are critical component in semiconductor manufacturing.

 The government is also trying to join the electric vehicle manufacturing bandwagon by maximizing the use of its resources in the production of components, particularly EV batteries.
 This means attracting investors in the downstream sector – nickel and copper — rather than continue exporting raw nickel ore.